-The FPA website is designed to be as accessible as possible to all our visitors.
+The FPA website was designed to be as accessible as possible to all visitors.
 The information on this page is to help make your visit to our site as easy and enjoyable as possible.

-We carried out user testing of our website.
-We used the results to organise the website in a user-friendly way and make it easy for you to find the information you are looking for.
+We aim to organise the website in a user-friendly way and make it easy for you to find the information you are looking for.

 The information on our site should be clear and simple to understand.
 We aim to use plain English at all times.

-Where possible we have used Verdana font because it is easy to read on screen.
+Where possible we have used Arial font because it is easy to read on screen.
+If you have trouble reading any of our website please email email@example.com to let us know.

 We have made sure that the text and background colours contrast so text is easy to read.